-Every April, we celebrate National Volunteer Week — a time to recognize the power of volunteers and their profound impact on advancing important social issues, improving our communities and changing our world (April 7-13, 2019).
+Every April, we celebrate National Volunteer Week — a time to recognize the power of volunteers and their profound impact on advancing important social issues, improving our communities and changing our world.
 But a successful volunteer management plan requires more than one week of gratitude.
 Nonprofit leaders and organizations must make volunteers feel valued 365 days a year.
-Use these volunteer recognition ideas to jump-start your creativity in showing volunteer appreciation — this National Volunteer Week and year-round.
+Use these volunteer recognition ideas to jump-start your creativity in showing volunteer appreciation — during National Volunteer Week and year-round.

 Five Volunteer Recognition Ideas

 - SEND A DIFFERENT KIND OF THANK-YOU MESSAGE: While hand-written notes are nice, nothing beats true gratitude from the individuals and families your volunteers help you serve.
 Capture a 30 or 60-second video message (smart phone works great) from one of your constituents thanking the volunteer by name and sharing how their support has personally impacted them.
 Send it in an email with a note on behalf of your organization.

 - TELL THEIR EMPLOYER: If your volunteer is using their skills and talents to help advance your mission, consider sending an email or letter to their employer sharing how their expertise is improving your community.